mecid/mecid.github.io/_posts/2019-05-01-extracting-presentation-logic-to-make-it-testable.md

 }
 ```

-Here we have refactored version of our ShowCell, now it is called PosterCell, and it can render any data which conforms PosterPresentable protocol.
-Let's go ahead and create a separated struct which will contain presentation logic for Show model and which we will pass to our cell instead of Show model struct.
+Here we have refactored version of our *ShowCell*, now it is called *PosterCell*, and it can render any data which conforms *PosterPresentable* protocol.
+Let's go ahead and create a separated struct which will contain presentation logic for show model and which we will pass to our cell instead of show model struct.

 ```swift
 struct ShowPresentation {